Optimizing Pursuant Health Kiosk

 #4

-There should be persuasive and motivating language throughout the kiosk experience.
+There should be persuasive and motivating language throughout the kiosk experience to encourage users to make an account and track their health.

 #5